Abhijay007/Uptane-GSoC-Report/GSoC-2023-Uptane-Final-Report.md

    - Migrated the old Jekyll-based site to Docusaurus, providing a more modern and maintainable platform for the Uptane website.

 2. **Documentation Revision and Update**:
-   - Revised and updated the Uptane documentation across various items, ensuring accuracy and relevance.
+   - Revised and updated Uptane documentation across various items, ensuring accuracy and relevance.

 3. **Redesigned Website Layout**:
    - Revamped the site's design and layout to make it more user-friendly, modern, and aesthetically pleasing.